-Linguine alle Vongole (Linguine with clams) the authentic Neapolitan recipe, are a first course of fish typical of Italian cuisine appreciated all over the world!
+Linguine alle Vongole (Linguine with clams) the authentic Neapolitan recipe, are a first course of fish typical of Italian cuisine well-known all over the world!

 Neapolitan gastronomy gives us many famous recipes not only in Italy but also abroad, such as Spaghetti alla Puttanesca.
 Another masterpiece of Parthenopean cuisine.

-Linguine alle Vongole, a great simple classic but with incredible goodness made from pasta, clams, garlic, oil, white wine, and fresh parsley!
+Linguine alle Vongole, a great simple classic but with incredible goodness.
+Made from pasta, fresh clams, garlic, oil, white wine, and fresh parsley!

-Few quality ingredients, a few steps to be performed correctly and in 20 minutes you will have the best and creamy Linguine alle Vongole ever prepared!
+Few quality ingredients, a few steps to do correctly and in twenty minutes you will get the best and creamy Linguine with Vongole ever!